A New Vision for Richardson Stadium

 Charting a long-term solution

 Queen’s has a bold vision to rebuild and revitalize Richardson Stadium as one of the finest outdoor turf stadiums in the country; the largest such venue between Montreal, Ottawa and Toronto; and a regional hub for outdoor sport.
-Working closely with Queen’s alumni, we hope to unveil as early as 2016 a state-of-the-art, multi-purpose facility.
+Working closely with Queen’s alumni, we will unveil in 2016 a state-of-the-art, multi-purpose facility.

 Situated on the site of the current stadium at Johnson Street and Sir John A. Macdonald Boulevard, the new Richardson Stadium will be a first-class 10,000-seat outdoor field stadium that combines the best of Queen’s traditions and vision of the future.